HaoQinLandv/felix/README_zh.md

 [GIN-debug] [WARNING] Creating an Engine instance with the Logger and Recovery middleware already attached.

 [GIN-debug] [WARNING] Running in "debug" mode.
-Switch to "release" mode in production.
+Switch to "_release" mode in production.
  - using env:   export GIN_MODE=release
  - using code:  gin.SetMode(gin.ReleaseMode)